-As an industry professional of nearly 25 years, the issue of driving and using a cell phone has never
+As an industry professional for 25+ years, the issue of driving and using a cell phone has never

 been a wise combination.
 Fact is, it is impossible to control what drivers do behind the wheel, unfortunately this issue is about those that just can not discern what is wise and safe vs. the "I can – so I will" attitude.
 That being said, it makes good sense to get the temptation (phone) out of the hands of the driver by encouraging it to be mounted.
 Indeed we are in the business of making mounts, however it isn’t about making a perfect bracket, it is about the convenience and safety of the driver, his passengers and for those

 Is banning cell phone use right or wrong?
 This issue does not need to be government controlled,